bmartindev/google-calendar-time-tracker/README.md

-# google-calendar-time-tracker
-Sync google calendar events to a google sheet

 ## About The Project

 I wanted a simple, automated way to track how my time is spent, so I made this.
 This script automatically logs your Google Calendar events into a Google Sheet.
 It adds columns for each day, sums up event durations by user-defined categories, preserves any existing spreadsheet formulas, and color-codes events on the calendar.
 Essentially, it turns Google Calendar into a powerful time-tracking system with minimal effort.